Clicky

 While the lanternfly isn’t harmful to humans or pets, it poses a serious threat to gardens, vineyards, parks and even local businesses.
 The adult insects, which typically emerge in late summer, represent the most destructive stage and pose the biggest risk to agriculture.

 In 2022 and 2023, most sightings were reported in the five boroughs.
-But last year, the infestation pushed further east across Long Island.
+But last year, the infestation pushed farther east across Long Island.

-“I think you will continue to see the trend — and it’ll be interesting if it plays out this way — that it continues to move a little bit further east on Long Island,” said Christopher Logue, director of plant industry at the New York State Department of Agriculture and Markets.
+“I think you will continue to see the trend — and it’ll be interesting if it plays out this way — that it continues to move a little bit farther east on Long Island,” said Christopher Logue, director of plant industry at the state Department of Agriculture and Markets.

-These juvenile spotted lanternflies are most often seen on low vegetation, tree trunks and even patio furniture.
+These “teenage” spotted lanternflies are most often seen on low vegetation, tree trunks, concrete walks and patio furniture.

-Experts say early detection and removal of these nymphs can help reduce overall population growth heading into the summer.
+Experts say early detection and removal of these nymphs can help reduce overall population growth heading into later summer.

 Vineyard threats & efforts to manage